drpatrik/combatris/README.md

 - [X] Make Battle Mode timer based
 - [X] Wait for all in State waiting to get to Play before starting the game
 - [X] In Battle mode show interactive matrix for all players instead of current status
-- [ ] Introduce Marathon mode for single and multiplayer campaigns
+- [X] Introduce Marathon mode for single and multiplayer campaigns
-- [ ] Introduce VS mode for multiplayer campaign
+- [X] Introduce VS mode for multiplayer campaign
-- [ ] Add KO box and sent lines box in battle
+- [X] Add KO box and sent lines box in battle
-- [ ] Add possibility to have different UI components based on campaign
+- [X] Add possibility to have different UI components based on campaign
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Add new animation for combo/last clearing move (expanding text)
 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
-- [ ] Allow user to change  game settings (level, etc) in a config-file or UI
+- [X] Allow user to change game settings (level, etc) in UI
 - [ ] Auto discovery of broadcast address (e.g. 192.168.1.255)
 - [ ] Write a TCP/IP gateway server for Internet based support
 - [ ] Do a proper implementation of the sliding window protocol